 March 1, 2019

 Beginning on March 29, 2019, some Michigan employers will be required to provide eligible employees paid medical leave under the recently enacted Paid Medical Leave Act.
-This article will answer some basic questions that our clients may have about the Act.
-If you still have questions about how the Act may apply to you or your organization, or you would like assistance writing a paid medical leave policy, please feel free to contact us for additional advice.
+This article will answer some basic questions that you may have about the Act.
+If you still have questions about how the Act may apply to you or your organization, or you would like assistance writing a paid medical leave policy, please feel free to contact us.

 Which Employers Are Covered by the Act?

 Do you employ 50 or more individuals?
 If you answer “yes,” then you are an employer that must comply with the Act.
 If you answer “no,” then you do not have to comply with the Act.

 Unfortunately, the Act does not define exactly how to determine if you “employ” an individual.
 Our advice is that you interpret the term “employ” broadly, not narrowly.
 For example, count individuals you employ on a part-time basis.
 But, do not count individuals who are properly classified as independent contractors.
 If you frequently bounce back and forth between employing 50 or more individuals, then as a practical matter you will likely want to proceed as if you are a covered employer under the Act.
 We can help you if you have questions about how to count employees.